os-climate/sostrades-dev-tools/docs/source/installation.md

 ![](images/Mysql_add.png)

-If you can not find MySQL 5.7, click on "Edit" and change the filter of "Maturity" field to "Other Releases".
+If you cannot find MySQL 5.7, click on "Edit" and change the filter of "Maturity" field to "Other Releases".

 ![](images/Mysql_filter.png)
 ![](images/Mysql_5.7.png)

+If you cannot find MySQL 5.7 among the options yet, then you must download the [version-specific installer](https://dev.mysql.com/get/Downloads/MySQLInstaller/mysql-installer-community-5.7.44.0.msi) and repeat the steps above.

 Once the MySQL Server is selected click on Next then execute on the next screen.
 Let everything by default until to get the screen asking you to enter the password.
 Enter you password twice and click next to complete all the installation of MySQL.